rackerlabs/support-how-to/content/cloud-servers/network-config-for-eth0-changed-to-dhcp.md

 ---
-permalink: network-config-for-eth0-changed-to-dhcp
+permalink: network-configuration-for-eth0-changed-to-dhcp-after-upgrading-rhel-centos
-audit_date:
+audit_date: '2019-02-18'
-title: Network Config for eth0 Changed to DHCP After Upgrading RHEL/CentOS
+title: Network configuration for eth0 changed to DHCP after upgrading RHEL/CentOS
 created_date: '2019-01-18'
 created_by: Rackspace Community
-last_modified_date:
+last_modified_date: '2019-02-18'
-last_modified_by:
+last_modified_by: 'Erik Wilson'
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This is a known issue.
-Upgrading to RHEL/CentOS 7.4, then rebooting causes eth0 configuration to change to DHCP (breaking network connectivity).
+When upgrading to RHEL/CentOS 7.4, rebooting causes the `eth0` configuration to change to DHCP.
+This breaks network connectivity.

-Confirmed not affected:
-RackConnect v2 servers
+**Note:** The RackConnect v2 servers are not affected.

-Checking if your server is affected:
+## Check if your server is affected

-Rackspace public cloud servers with a directly-attached public IP and Rackconnect v3 public cloud servers are likely to be affected.
-Run the command:
+Rackspace public cloud servers with a directly-attached public IP and Rackconnect v3 public cloud servers are likely to be affected by this issue.

+To determine if your server is affected, run the following command:

       cat /var/run/cloud-init/result.json

-You can tell whether or not you are affected by the result of this command.

-Affected:
+The results of this command show if your server is affected.

+If you receive the following results, your server is affected:
         {

           "v1": {

             "datasource": "DataSourceNone",

             "errors": []

           }

-Not affected:
+If you receive the following results, your server is not affected:

       {   "v1": {     "datasource": "DataSourceConfigDrive [net,ver=2][source=/dev/xvdd]",     "errors": []   } }

-Problem:
-The cloud-init application is looking for a datasource and Rackspace does not provide one by default.
-The fix for this is easy to do and you do not have to downgrade the package.
+If your server is affected, the problem is that the `cloud-init` application is looking for a datasource that Rackspace does not provide by default.

-Solution:
+Run the following commands to fix this issue.
+You do not have to downgrade the package.

-If you haven't rebooted yet, run the following command: echo -e 'network:\n  config: disabled' >> /etc/cloud/cloud.cfg.d/10_rackspace.cfg
+If you have not rebooted yet, run the following command:

+      echo -e 'network:\n  config: disabled' >> /etc/cloud/cloud.cfg.d/10_rackspace.cfg

-This will stop cloud-init from wiping your eth0 configuration on reboot.
+This command stops the `cloud-init` application from deleting your `eth0` configuration on reboot.

-If you rebooted already and networking is down:
+If you rebooted already and networking is down, complete the following steps:

-You can quickly recover networking by adding a Cloud Network to the server or by doing a reset network API call.
-The reset-network call is not available via the mycloud portal, only via the API.
-The easiest way to use the API is with the unofficial GUI API tool, Pitchfork: https://pitchfork.cloudapi.co/servers/#reset_network-cloud_servers
+1. Add a Cloud Network to the server or reset the network API call.

+   You cannot reset the network API call through the mycloud portal.
+You must use the API.
+The easiest way to use the API is with the unofficial GUI API tool, Pitchfork: https://pitchfork.cloudapi.co/servers/#reset_network-cloud_servers.

-After you recover networking:
+2. After you recover networking, run the following command or rebooting will continue to break networking:

-Be sure to apply the solution listed in the "Solution" section.
-Otherwise, rebooting will break networking again.
+      echo -e 'network:\n  config: disabled' >> /etc/cloud/cloud.cfg.d/10_rackspace.cfg